Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 kids plaza osaka in japan

-It seemed like the elementary school children really enjoyed getting postcards from the staff that had numbers they had to match to various mailboxes.
-(My daughter hilariously opened the mailboxes after kids had put a postcard inside, took them out, and then randomly put them into other mailboxes.
+(When my daughter was three, she hilariously opened the mailboxes after kids had put a postcard inside, took them out, and then randomly put them into other mailboxes.
 But don’t worry, no one checks whether the kids were correct or not and there’s no score or prize to be won, it’s all about the experience.)

 Kids Lab